ramiluisto/SudokuSpeedTests/README.md

 The rule of the game is to fill the grid with numbers 1-9 such that any row, column or block contains each of the numbers 1-9 exactly once.
 The difficulty of the game depends on which cells have been pre-filled with which numbers.
-Estimating the difficulty of a sudoku is a non-trivial task, though given starting configuration adding legal numbers always makes it easier.
-(Removing them might not as multiple solutions might emerge by reducing restrictions.)
+Estimating the difficulty of a sudoku is a non-trivial task, though if you are given starting configuration that has only one solution then adding legal numbers always makes it easier.
+(Removing them might not as multiple solutions might emerge by reducing restrictions, and if the starting solution has multiple solutions then adding a number might rule out simpler solutions.)

 For the system we'll handle data input and output as strings of numbers, i.e. a single sudoku will be an string of length 81, with each character one of the numbers 0-9.
 Here